Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Photometry and lightcurves

 We find that all models are consistent with the non-detections in the 3.6 $\mu$m bands at both epochs.
-However, only the heaviest models are bright enough in the 4.5 $\mu$m band to be consistent with observations, likely due to $M_{\rm{ej}} = 0.05\, \Msol$ being the only ejecta mass here that is consistent with estimates of AT2017gfo \citep[e.g.][]{Perego.etal:17,Smartt.etal:17,Waxman.etal:18}.
-Of the heaviest models, we find that the one with 4.5 $\mu$m band magnitudes closest to the observed values is $f_{\rm{dyn}} = 0$ model, while the $f_{\rm{dyn}} = 0.5$ model is too bright at 75.8 days.
+However, only the most lanthanide-poor or even lanthanide-free model are consistent with the observed 4.5 $\mu$m band magnitudes, with more lanthanide-rich models being too bright at 75.8~d.
 It is perhaps surprising that the model which best reproduces the photometry is the fiducial, pure post-merger component case, not expected to correspond to the progenitor scenario of AT2017gfo, which is believed to have had a dynamical component and/or lanthanide-bearing component.
 However, given the simplicity of the ejecta models used here, as well as the uncertainties in NLTE modelling, the main result that should be taken away is that most of the models with $M_{\rm{ej}} = 0.05\, \Msol$ are consistent, so long as the post-merger ejecta component dominates, or alternatively, that the lanthanide mass fraction is $X_{\rm{La}} < 0.026$.
-Given that this contrasts with the spectrally best fitting model discussed in Section \ref{subsec:specobs_compare}, it is clear that AT2017gfo is not particularly well represented by any single model in our parameter space.
+Given that this contrasts with the closest spectrally matching model discussed in Section \ref{subsec:specobs_compare}, it is clear that AT2017gfo is not particularly well represented by any single model in our parameter space.